Brick Chips for Landscaping Can Boost Your Curb Appeal

 Homebuyers typically don’t want to see multiple garden beds and weeds that represent a lot of work, so Gardiner will recommend some hardscape if it’s within the seller’s budget.

-One type of hardscaping that can be effective in your landscaping is brick chips that allow for a way to highlight your garden when used in the right balance.
+One type of hardscaping worth considering is brick chips, as they can really make your garden pop when used in the right balance.

 “Landscapes tend to look best when they make sense not only within their neighborhood context but within their regional native landscape context,” says Lenhart.

 The right landscaping can significantly increase perceived home value, resulting in a higher selling price than homes with minimal landscaping.
-According to a HomeLight survey of top real estate agents across the country, 75% say that well-landscaped homes are worth from 1% to 10% more than homes with no landscaping.
+According to a HomeLight survey of top real estate agents across the country, 48% say that improved curb appeal, outdoor, and green spaces are strong selling points in their local markets.

 No matter the condition of your landscaping, if you want to get an idea of your current home’s value, you can use HomeLight’s Home Value Estimator.
 It only takes a few moments to answer a few questions about your home to get a ballpark estimation of its value.